3 Companies That Pay People While Watching Movie Previews, Clips and News

 We know it sounds far-fetched, but it’s possible to earn extra money watching movie previews.

-In fact, if you’re really committed, you could earn almost $300 a month with the two companies below…
+In fact, if you’re really committed, you could earn more than $300 a month with the three companies below…

 1. Earn up to $225/Month Watching Movie Previews

-If we told you that you could get paid to watch movie previews on your computer, you’d probably laugh.
+If we told you that you could get paid while watching movie previews on your computer, you’d probably laugh.
 It sounds too good to be true, right?

 But we’re serious.
-A website called InboxDollars will pay you to watch short video clips online.
+A website called InboxDollars will pay you while you watch short video clips online.
 One minute you might a preview for the latest and greatest superhero movie, and the next you might watch someone whip up a pan of brownies.

 All you have to do is choose which videos you want to watch and answer a few quick questions about them afterward.